Rogelio Farías

 Rogelio Farías Salvador (13 August 1949 – 6 April 1995) was a Chilean football midfielder who played for Chile in the 1974 FIFA World Cup.
 He also played for Unión Española.

 Career

-A historical player of Unión Española, he made his debut in 1968 at the age of nineteen.
+A historical player of Unión Española, Farías made his debut in 1968 at the age of nineteen.
 Following the 1974 FIFA World Cup, he moved to Spanish side Cádiz CF in the Segunda División, where he coincided with his compatriot Fernando Carvallo, and spent three seasons.

 Back in Chile, he played for Unión Española, O'Higgins and Audax Italiano in the top division.
 In the second level, he played for Coquimbo Unido.
 His last club was Unión Española in 1983.

 At international level, he made thirteen appearances and scored two goals for the Chile national team from 1972 to 1977, including the 1974 FIFA World Cup.

 Personal life

 As a player of Cádiz CF, he was known by his undiscipline.

 He died of a throat cancer.